dojo/docs/dojox/grid.rst

 In the ``<th>`` tag in a declarative definition of a DataGrid, the following attributes are permitted

 field
-  The name of the field in the store data width
+  The name of the field in the store data.  ``New in 1.4`` If you set the value of the field to "_item", then your formatter will be called with the entire item from the store - instead of just one field value
+``New in 1.4`` fields
+  An array of field names, when used, all values of all matching fields are returned to the grid width
   The width of the column
 cellType